Teaching

 German Language

-I have been teaching German language for many years, most recently at The Juilliard School.
+I have been teaching German language for many years, most recently at The Juilliard School and in the Graduate Program for Conductors at Bard College’s Conservatory.